-Isabella Bird (1831-1904) was one of the 19th century’s most remarkable women travellers.
-Her intrepid global travels and her subsequent travel books made her famous at home and abroad.
+was one of the 19th century’s most remarkable women travelers.
+Her intrepid global travels and subsequent travel books made her famous at home and abroad.

-Over coming poor health and the restrictions of a male dominated society, Bird travelled extensively into her old age.
-Countries she visited included America, Hawaii, India, Kurdistan, the Persian Gulf, Iran, Tibet, Malaysia, Korea, Japan and China.
+Overcoming poor health and the restrictions of a male-dominated society, Bird traveled extensively into her old age.
+She visited America, Hawaii, India, Kurdistan, the Persian Gulf, Iran, Tibet, Malaysia, Korea, Japan, and China.

 These travels were full of danger and wonder.
-Bird climbed mountains and volcanoes, she saw palaces and slums.
-She made great friendships with the people she met – but was also occasionally attacked and chased.
-An accomplished rider, she rode thousands of miles on horseback – and even a few miles on a elephant.
+Bird climbed mountains and volcanoes.
+She saw palaces and slums.
+She made great friendships with the people she met but occasionally attacked and chased.
+An accomplished rider, she rode thousands of miles on horseback – and even a few miles on an elephant.

-Bird recorded these adventures in her popular books.
-Her later works were beautifully illustrated with her own photographs of the landscapes, buildings and people she encountered.
-Her letters to her sister Henrietta and John Murray IV are eloquent, insightful, detailed and long.
+Bird recorded these adventures in her famous books.
+Her letters to Henrietta and John Murray IV are eloquent, insightful, detailed, and long.
 One written from the Malay Peninsula is a remarkable 116 pages long.
+Her later works were beautifully illustrated with her photographs of the landscapes, buildings, and people she encountered.

 Isabella Bird Bishop’s Korean passport c.1894

 Traveling in different countries often required Bird Bishop to have various passports and official travel documents.
 These were particularly necessary for Korea, where there was a lot of civil unrest when Isabella traveled there.

 Passport collection, passport renewal, old passports for sale, vintage passport, emergency passport renewal, same day passport, passport application, pasaporte passeport паспорт 护照 パスポート جواز سفر पासपोर्ट

 1. What are the earliest known examples of passports, and how have they evolved?